kamchatka-volcano/cmdlime/README.md

 } cfg;

 ```
 Here's the fixed config.
 Turning off the short name generation for flag `--version` resolves the name conflict.
-When you rely on `ConfigReader` for handling of `--help` and `--version` flags, it creates them without short names.
-At this point, we should do this as well, and all following examples will be based on our original version of `person-finder` program that uses `ConfigReader`.
+When you rely on `CommandLineReader` for handling of `--help` and `--version` flags, it creates them without short names.
+At this point, we should do this as well, and all following examples will be based on our original version of `person-finder` program that uses `CommandLineReader`.

 You can use the following objects to customize names generation: